sandypockets/data-viz/README.md

+<h1 align="center">🚧 Work in Progress 🚧</h1>

+---

 # Data Viz
-A collection of Data Visualization projects, primarily made with D3.js.
+A collection of data visualization projects, primarily made with D3.js.

 ### Heatmap
 A heatmap comparing city temperatures across the globe.
 Temperatures are displayed with colours, a line graph, and a label.